 After learning how to compare springs and upholstery layers in mattresses, it’s hard to imagine comparing mattress foundations could be as complicated.
 After all, you don’t lay directly on the foundation, so how much of a role can it play?
 Well, believe it or not, the right foundation can add to your mattress’ lifespan and make your perfect mattress that much more comfortable.
 So when you’re shopping for a new bed, compare mattress foundations and pick one that helps you get the best support and the longest life out of your mattress.

 If you’re in the market to compare mattress foundations, there’s a lot to love about the box spring.
-They’re shaped like a mattress with a wooden frame containing highly rigid metal coils.
+They’re shaped like a mattress with wooden frames containing highly rigid metal coils.
 Some box springs also have a layer of firm foam for extra support.
 The outside of the frame is covered in fabric.
 Most manufacturers offer matching mattress and box spring sets where the fabric on both pieces is the same.
 While it’s not vital to have matching fabric, it’s a good idea to make sure your box spring matches your mattress for size.
-In other words, don’t use a full size box spring to support a queen sized bed.
+In other words, don’t use a full-size box spring to support a queen-sized bed.
 Uneven support can cause the mattress to wear out faster.

 Wood platform foundation